×

 What do expats in Punta Cana appreciate most about the local culture?

 "Expats in Punta Cana, Dominican Republic, often appreciate the warm and welcoming nature of the local people.
 They love the vibrant and lively culture that is deeply rooted in music and dance, particularly merengue and bachata.
 They also appreciate the laid-back lifestyle and the slower pace of life, which is a stark contrast to the hustle and bustle of city living.
 The local cuisine, which is a blend of Spanish, African, and Taino influences, is another aspect of the culture that expats enjoy.
 The importance of family and community in the Dominican culture is also something that resonates with many expats.
-Lastly, the beautiful natural environment, from the stunning beaches to the lush countryside, is a key part of the local culture that expats in Punta Cana deeply appreciate," said one expat in Punta Cana.
+Lastly, the beautiful natural environment, from the stunning beaches to the lush countryside, is a key part of the local culture that expats in Punta Cana deeply appreciate," remarked one expat who made the move to Punta Cana.

 What do expats find most challenging?